Stop-Loss Insurance for Self-Funded Employers: Essential Guide to Coverage and Risk Management

 Self-funded employers must navigate various compliance and regulatory requirements when implementing stop-loss insurance.
 Key considerations include:

-- ACA Regulations: The Affordable Care Act (ACA) imposes specific requirements on health plans, including coverage mandates and reporting obligations.
+- ACA Regulations: The Affordable Care Act (ACA) imposes specific requirements on health plans, including coverage mandates and reporting obligations, with Michigan-specific implementation notes provided by state regulators.

 - Potential Penalties for Non-Compliance: Failing to adhere to these regulations can result in significant penalties, making compliance a critical aspect of managing self-funded health plans.